Presence-Protocol/app/README.md

 Trait {
     traitType: b`Event End At`,
     value: u256ToString!(eventEndAt)
+},
+Trait {
+    traitType: b`Public Event`,
+    value: toByteVec!(isPublic)
 }
 ```

-To be able to show the POAP on NFT platforms, explorer and wallets, the organizer needs to add a json file following the NFT format the chain is using.
+To be able to show the Presence on NFT platforms, explorer and wallets, the organizer needs to add a json file following the NFT format the chain is using.

 ### Collection

 collectionImageUri should receive an URL pointing to the image resource.

-### POAP
+### Presence

 nftImageUri should receive an URL pointing to the image resource.